shortcodegreece/jpegtowebp/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE)
+This project is licensed under the MIT License